Getting a Mortgage on a Property Near a Mineshaft

 Author: Pete Mugleston

-There’s a rich mining history in the UK, so given the relatively small size of the country, it’s perhaps unsurprising that over 100,000 homes are located near abandoned mine shafts.
+There’s a rich mining history in the UK, so given the country’s relatively small size, it’s perhaps unsurprising that over 100,000 homes are located near abandoned mine shafts.
 If you’re looking to buy this type of property, you’re probably questioning the feasibility of finding a mortgage.

-In this article, we’ll look at how a mineshaft in the vicinity of a property affects your ability to get a mortgage, and how to overcome any lending barriers you do encounter, with the right advice.
+In this article, we’ll look at how a mineshaft in the vicinity of a property affects your ability to get a mortgage and how to overcome any lending barriers you encounter with the right advice.

 Can you get a mortgage for a property near a mineshaft?